hashstation/hashstation/INSTALL-Docker.md

 BOINC_PORT=443     # BOINC server port (443 for SSL)
 ```

-Install and run the Fitcrack server:
+Install and run the Hashstation server:
 ```
 docker-compose up
 ```

 Check if you can access WebAdmin: `https://your.domain/`.
 Check if you can connect a new host by adding
-`https://your.domain/fitcrack` project using BOINC Manager/Client.
+`https://your.domain/hashstation` project using BOINC Manager/Client.

 **NOTE:** It is also possible to enable SSL to WebAdmin or BOINC client only,
 if this is what you want for your use-case.